Tuesday, May 27, 2025

 A mist of hopelessness floats

-around the monoliths fallusing up
+around the monoliths, fallusing up

 from the barren, sun-burned ground

-Bared by the feet of millions - the unknown builders of
+Bared by the feet of millions,

-these magnificent tombs of greatness
+magnificent tombs

-A relinquishing happens en masse
+An act of relinquishing happens en masse

-a collective unhappiness gets embraced
+a collective unhappiness is embraced

-I could have termed it ignorance
+I could have called it ignorance

 had I been haughty and judgmental

-This ever-present need to not know
+This ever-present need to not know —

 this flat-out refusal to question things

-But right now, in this
+But now, in this

 solipsistical rant

-I try to emulate the stoicity
+I am trying to emulate the stoicity

-of generations - attempt to
+of generations, to

-find its roots in the fickle strands of protein
+explore its roots in the fickle strands of protein

 We fondly term DNAs.